jzpero/mednotes/docs/Critical Care/Toxicology/Theophylline Toxicity.md

 ---

 # Theophylline Toxicity
-Theophylline is a methylxanthine that once was used widely for the treatment of asthma.
+Theophylline is a methylxanthine that once was used widely for the treatment of [asthma](../../Respirology/Airway%20Disease/Allergic%20Asthma.md).
 Intravenous infusions of aminophylline, the ethylenediamine salt of theophylline, are sometimes used to treat bronchospasm, congestive heart failure, and neonatal apnea.
 Theophylline most commonly is used orally in sustained-release preparations.

-- narrow therapeutic index, rarely used for asthma/COPD management
+- narrow therapeutic index, rarely used for [asthma](../../Respirology/Airway%20Disease/Allergic%20Asthma.md)/[Chronic obstructive pulmonary disease (COPD)](../../Respirology/Airway%20Disease/Chronic%20obstructive%20pulmonary%20disease%20(COPD).md) management
 - both acute and chronic overdose is potentially life-threatening

 ## Pathophysiology